BUSY WARRIOR 90-1 – 19 Apr to 30 Apr

 On June 9th 1998 six B-1Bs from the 9th BS at Dyess AFB arrived at RAF Fairford to take part in NATO exercise Central Enterprise.

 The Air Force Reserve Command contingent from Barksdale consisted of members of the 917th Wing’s 93rd Bomb Squadron, maintenance and support organizations.
 They operated out of Royal Air Force Fairford, west of London, and began deploying 06 June 1998 and returned by 30 June 1998.
 In the first exercise, the B-52s took part in Baltic Sea Operations.
 BALTOPS is a joint maritime operation where B-52s simulated dropping sea mines in conjunction with U.S. Navy and NATO sea forces.

 During another NATO exercise, Central Enterprise, the Barksdale reservists practiced integrating B-52 operations with other NATO air forces.
 Several U.S. units participated in the exercise, including a B-1 Lancer unit from Dyess AFB, Texas, which also launched missions from RAF Fairford.
 The 7th Expeditionary Operations Group wrapped-up its three-week deployment 25 June 1998 as the NATO exercise Central Enterprise ended.
 The 7th EOG brought together six Dyess B-1s and their 9th Bomb Squadron crews and four Air Force Reserve B-52Hs from the 93rd Bomb Squadron, based at Barksdale AFB, La.

-This was one of six B-52Hs which had arrived on 11.10 (“Havoc 11-16”) as a show of strength against the Serbian Government regarding human rights violations in Kosovo.
+B-52H 2nd Bomb Wing based at Barksdale AFB, Louisiana, seen here being flight prepped.
+This was one of six B-52Hs which had arrived on 11th October (“Havoc 11-16”) as a show of strength against the Serbian Government regarding human rights violations in Kosovo.
 Serbian forces were withdrawn shortly afterwards